genie97/TIL/R_Language/unit6.md

                              nodesize=25)

 # warning in CART, we added the argument method="class",
-# so that it was clear that we're doing a classification probability
+# so that it was clear that we're doing a classification problem
 # The randomForest function does not have a method argument
 # So when we want to do a classiication problem,
 # we need to make sure outcome is a factor